 The purpose of the scans was to identify existing high-quality consumer information about these topics, and to determine if there was a need for new material to support consumer understanding of their healthcare and treatment options.

-The scans identified a number of higher-quality resources that provided comprehensive information about risks, benefits, and options related to tonsillectomy in children, cataract surgery, and heavy menstrual bleeding:
+The scans identified a number of higher-quality resources that provided comprehensive information about risks, benefits, and options related to tonsillectomy in children, cataract surgery, heavy menstrual bleeding, and birth options: